Quantum channels and memory effects: Capacities of Quantum Channels

 where the maximization is performed over all probability distributions on $x$, and where ${I}(X:Y)$ is the corresponding Shannon mutual information -- see Sec.~\ref{sec:entro}.
-The proof leading to (\ref{shannoncap}) relies on the notion of typical sequences~\cite{CTbook,Gbook} and it does not provide an explicit recipe for determining the optimal coding and decoding strategies (this is why error correcting codes and capacities are often treated as distinct subjects with no exception for the quantum realm).
-Yet Shannon's result establishes a fundamental benchmark that is useful to test the effectiveness of any coding procedure -- an informal and clear introduction to this topics can be found in~\cite{PRESKILL} or~\cite{GALINDO}.
+The proof leading to (\ref{shannoncap}) relies on the notion of typical sequences~\cite{CTbook,Gbook} and it does not provide an explicit recipe for determining the optimal coding and decoding strategies (this is why error correcting codes and capacities are often treated as distinct subjects with no exception for the quantum realm --- except few notable exceptions, e.g.\ {\it polar codes} \cite{Arik09}).
+Yet Shannon's result establishes a fundamental benchmark that is useful to test the effectiveness of any coding procedure -- an informal and clear introduction to these topics can be found in~\cite{PRESKILL} or~\cite{GALINDO}.
 Strong versions of the {\it converse} Shannon theorem have been proved~\cite{WoBOOK,ARIMOTO}, which establish that if the rate of communication of a (memoryless) classical channel exceeds $C_{SH}$, then the error probability of any coding scheme converges to one in the limit of many channel uses.

-The notion of capacity based on asymptotic reliability has also an important operational meaning stated by the {\it Reverse Shannon Theorem}, a results which, strangely enough, was only formulated and proved only recently within the context of quantum communication~\cite{B99,B02}.
+The notion of capacity based on asymptotic reliability has also an important operational meaning stated by the {\it Reverse Shannon Theorem}, a {result which, strangely enough, was only formulated and proved only recently within the context of quantum communication~\cite{B99,B02,Cuff2008}.
 According to it, for any classical noisy channel of capacity $C_{SH}$, if the sender and receiver share an unlimited supply of random bits, an expected $n C_{SH} + o(n)$ uses of a noiseless binary channel are sufficient to exactly simulate $n$ uses of the original channel.